nealcrook/nascom/sdcard/host_programs/README.md

 program so that, having typed in one program, that part does not need to be retyped in order to run one of the other two programs.

+The read and write test programs use a hard-coded filename (NAS000.BIN) but the name can be patched in memory if required.

 ## ROMs